antoineruzette/goo_gallery/_pages/userguide.md

 from goo import goo
 import bpy
 goo.setup_world()
 ```

 3. Declare your first cell collection, link your first two cells to it.
 The first cell is displayed in purple, which is the default material and the other in red.
-Colors are encoded following RGB color model: <br>
+Colors are encoded following <a href="https://www.tug.org/pracjourn/2007-4/walden/color.pdf">RGB</a> color model: <br>

 ```python
 # create first collection